 - Reduction of death benefit.
 The payout of an accelerated death benefit is deducted from the death benefit amount, so your beneficiaries receive less once you die.

 - Eligible circumstances.
-Each provider has its own set of circumstances to determine when you can use this rider.
+Each insurance company has its own set of circumstances to determine when you can use this rider.

 - Social programs.
 An early payout could affect your eligibility for social programs like Medicaid or Social Security.

 - Fees.
-Even if this rider didn’t raise your premium, you may pay fees once you request a the accelerated benefit.
+Even if this rider didn’t raise your premium, you may have to pay a fee to receive the accelerated benefit.

 Types of accelerated death benefit riders

-Accelerated death benefit riders usually fall under one of these categories, depending on the provider.
+Accelerated death benefit riders usually fall under one of four categories, depending on the insurer.

 Critical illness rider